-Beauty is in the eyes of the beholder, and we shouldn’t rush to judgment on BMW i3 design.
-Over time, maybe it develop into a cult hit.
-Or it might take a generation or two for BMW to get the design of an all-electric city car to have all the appeal of the company's more attractive gas-powered sedans.
+Beauty is in the eyes of the beholder.
+Over time, maybe it will develop into a cult hit.
+Or it might take a generation or two for BMW to get the design of an all-electric city car to have all the appeal of the company’s more attractive gas-powered sedans.

 BMW says the i3’s 125-kilowatt electric motor driving the rear wheels produces 170 horsepower and 184 pound-feet of torque.
 That’s good for 7.2 seconds to 60 mph.
 Like the Tesla Model S, it takes off with an uncanny burst of quiet power.
 There are massive amounts of dialed-in regenerative braking, as there was in the ActiveE and MiniE, but the i3 feels far more stable and controlled.
 It’s one-pedal driving at its best.
 Lift off the accelerator, and it rapidly sheds speed and comes to rest, as the charge indicator shows you’re feeding the battery pack.

 There’s no “creep,” so you don’t need to have your foot on the brakes to stay in place.
 The BMW i3 does offer a "glide" feature, intended to allow the car to coast (without regen braking), which can be effective on long down-sloped stretches of highway.
 Unfortunately, the glide feature—activated by finding a sweet spot on the accelerator pedal—can be difficult to achieve.

 All in all, the i3 feels part of the “ultimate driving machine” stable, with balanced responsive steering, taut ride, and very tight turning radius.
 This is one exciting city commuter car, even as the light weight and thin low-resistance tires put passengers in direct contact with bumps and uneven road surfaces, and doesn't always inspire confidence among larger vehicles on the highway.

 BMW said it designed the i3 so that very cold and hot weather wouldn’t have an extreme impact on its range.
 The battery pack is kept close to an optimum temperature of 70 degrees Fahrenheit, thanks to an active liquid thermal management system.
-BMW said the battery pack can either be cooled using the car’s air conditioner, or warmed using the car’s heat-exchange heating system.
-Nevertheless, numerous i3 owners have complained about a loss in range during the winter months, with some reporting that it can fall below 50 miles on especially cold days.
+BMW said the battery pack can either be cooled using the car’s air conditioner or warmed using the car’s heat-exchange heating system.
+Nevertheless, numerous i3 owners have complained about a loss in range during the winter months, with some reporting that it can significantly drop on especially cold days.
 This is a strong argument to opt for the 114-mile variant.

 Some of this range loss can be prevented by preconditioning the car before use.
 Like other cars with active thermal management, BMW said the battery pack can be pre-warmed before a trip to ensure maximum performance, range and battery life.

-For drivers who think the on-board battery pack capability isn’t enough to assuage range anxiety—particularly those in cold climates—BMW sells the i3 with an optional two-cylinder, 650cc gasoline range extender.
+For drivers who think the onboard battery pack capability isn’t enough to assuage range anxiety—particularly in cold climates—BMW sells the i3 with an optional two-cylinder, 650cc gasoline range extender.

-The range-extending engine, again, only holds 1.9 gallons of gas, so it's going to need regular fill-ups if you use it a lot.
+The range-extending engine, again, only holds 2.4 gallons of gas, so it's going to need regular fill-ups if you use it a lot.
 For long highway trips, you'll need to stop to refuel every hour or so.
 Also, consider that 2017 models provide no-cost DC fast-charging for two years via ChargeNow DC Fast chargers at EVgo stations across the US.